Remove, change, and fasten Apple Watch bands

 Follow these general instructions for removing, changing, and fastening bands.
 Make sure you’re replacing a band with one of the same size.

 Make sure that you use a band that corresponds to your Apple Watch case size.
-You can use a band that’s designed for Apple Watch (1st generation) or Apple Watch Series 1, 2, and 3 with Apple Watch Series 4 and Apple Watch Series 5, as long as the sizes are compatible.
+You can use a band that’s designed for Apple Watch (1st generation) or Apple Watch Series 1, 2, and 3 with Apple Watch Series 4, Apple Watch Series 5, Apple Watch SE, and Apple Watch Series 6, as long as the sizes are compatible.
 Bands for 38mm and 40mm cases work with each other, and bands for 42mm and 44mm cases work with each other.

-Bands designed for Apple Watch Series 4 and Apple Watch Series 5 work with any previous version of Apple Watch.
-Bands designed for other Apple Watch models also work with Apple Watch Series 4 and Apple Watch Series 5.
+Most bands designed for Apple Watch Series 4, Apple Watch Series 5, Apple Watch SE, and Apple Watch Series 6 work with any previous version of Apple Watch.
+The Solo Loop and Braided Solo Loop bands are designed specifically for Apple Watch Series 4, Apple Watch Series 5, Apple Watch SE, and Apple Watch Series 6.
+Bands designed for early Apple Watch models also work with Apple Watch Series 4, Apple Watch Series 5, Apple Watch SE, and Apple Watch Series 6.

 Remove and change bands